 If a 3D emitter is used that radiates IR beams, the IR beams may interfere with the IR communication between projector and the RCU.
 If such interference occurs, connect the RCU to the projector using the remote cable.
 It is also advised to turn the IR receivers on the projector off to avoid the 3D emitter interference.
-To turn off the IR receivers, see "Remote control, on/off button", page 31.
+To turn off the IR receivers, see "Pulse RCU, function of the on/off button", page 31.